wyszo/TaskRatchet-iOS/Project.md

 ## Roadmap & tasks breakdown

-- Researching background
+- Researching background (done)
-	#done Research existing Alternatives
+	- #done Research existing Alternatives
-		#done Check online if there are any alternative iOS apps being developped
+		- #done Check online if there are any alternative iOS apps being developped
 				- Result: nope, no direct alternatives using TaskRatchet.
 There might be some for different tools (like StikK for example), but not TaskRatchet.
-		#done Checked: Google, GitHub, Search GitHub: TaskRatchet, YouTube, Search Beeminder forums: TaskRatchet, Search Twitter: TaskRatchet
+		- #done Checked: Google, GitHub, Search GitHub: TaskRatchet, YouTube, Search Beeminder forums: TaskRatchet, Search Twitter: TaskRatchet
-	#done Playing with their Python API tool to see how it works and understand it beter (create a new task and update it, execute all the other erequests)
+	- #done Playing with their Python API tool to see how it works and understand it beter (create a new task and update it, execute all the other erequests)
-	#task Research Task Ratchet API
+	- #done Research Task Ratchet API
-		#done Write down Task Ratchet API spec (that's currently up) and brief documentation
+		- #done Write down Task Ratchet API spec (that's currently up) and brief documentation
-		#done Create a Postman (or alternative tool) Collection docummenting & testing that API
+		- #done Create a Postman (or alternative tool) Collection documenting & testing that API

 - Prepping for coding
 	- (in progress) Put a UX mock together (using draw.io)